About the Author

 If you and your team are struggling to come to a consensus or you find your first attempt does not produce a clear leader, you can revisit and refine your weighting and scoring approach as necessary.
 Ensure whatever changes you make to the decision matrix are agreed upon as a team, as this will provide you with the necessary strategic alignment to implement a solution that effectively benefits your team and improves the processes you intend to streamline and optimize.

 Looking for additional resources to help you find an MPS solution that meets your unique business needs?
-Download our free Guide to Choosing the Right MPS Provider!
+Check out our resources library to learn more.

 Stay on top of industry trends and insights.